lorossi/perlin-flow-field/README.md

 2. Black trails on white background
 3. Colored trails on black background

+The  sketch size can be changed by altering the value of the function _size()_.

 ### Manual mode
 * The sketch will start drawing as soon as it is run